covid19india/api/README.md

 # COVID19-India API

 ## Announcement
-**We are replacing <http://api.covid19india.org/csv/latest/vaccine_doses_statewise.csv> with <http://api.covid19india.org/csv/latest/vaccine_doses_statewise_v2.csv> to accomdate breakup of doses adminstered of the data provided by MOFHW.
-We will end the support of the earlier one by July 10.**

 **We have stopped capturing testing data at a district level.
 Please check the status of the API endpoints below.**

 ### Files available